facebookresearch/fairo/dldashboard/web/README.md

 This will run the app in development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.You will also see any lint errors in the console. <br />
-You will also see any lint errors in the console.
+For debugging: you can set up the debugger in your IDE (for example [here](https://code.visualstudio.com/docs/nodejs/reactjs-tutorial#_debugging-react)) or use the developer console on your browser (for example: Command + option + J for Chrome on Macbook)

 - To start the storybook to see the individual react components, run : `yarn storybook`